-The company is organized into two segments: FNF Core Operations, which includes title insurance and related closing services; and FNF Ventures, which includes its other investments.
+The company is organized into two segments: FNF Core Operations, which accounts for more than 80% of revenues and includes title insurance and related closing services; and FNF Ventures, which includes its other investments.

 Title insurance is typically one of the most stable types of insurance written.
 It is folded into the piles of paperwork homebuyers sign during closings, with little or no fuss.
 Even when US home sales become sluggish, the company stays busy from the brisk pace of refinancing of existing mortgages.
 Through Black Knight Financial and ServiceLink, Fidelity National Financial provides mortgage technology and transaction services, utilizing subsidiary Lender Processing Services', or LPS', MSP system (the largest residential mortgage servicing technology platform in the country).
 Fidelity National Financial acquired LPS in early 2014 and it plans to make similar acquisitions going forward.

-Title insurance premiums account for more than three-fourths of Fidelity National Financial's revenues, but the company also maintains a small handful of other operations completely outside of the title insurance industry.
-These include a 51% stake in auto parts manufacturer Remy International and a minority interest in Ceridian, a payroll and HR services firm.
-It has also committed to expanding its holdings in casual and upscale dining restaurants though its 55% ownership of American Blue Ribbon Holdings and its 87% stake in J. Alexander's.
+Title insurance premiums account for about three-fourths of Fidelity National Financial's revenues, but the company also maintains a small handful of other operations completely outside of the title insurance industry.
+These include a 32% stake in

 Fidelity National Financial's insurance businesses operate exclusively within the US.
-Naturally, the biggest markets are in states with the greatest populations: California, Texas, and Florida account for more than a third of its title insurance premiums.
-The company has international operations in the Asia/Pacific, Europe, and the Americas through its minority interest in an auto parts manufacturing business.
+Naturally, the biggest markets are in states with the greatest populations: California, Texas, New York, and Florida combined account for some 45% of its title insurance premiums.
+The company has international operations in the Asia/Pacific region, Europe, and the Americas through its minority interest in an auto parts manufacturing business.

 Sales and Marketing

-Fidelity National Financial is now so dominant within the title insurance industry that any attempt to grow larger there would draw the scrutiny of regulators.
-While keeping its eye on strengthening its existing title insurance operations, the company is focused on diversifying by buying up non-insurance related businesses.
-After bulking up on restaurant operations through recent acquisitions, Fidelity National Financial aims to increase same-store sales and guest counts and reach long-term profit growth within its restaurant operations.
-The company is conducting some consolidation efforts within the division to assist with these goals.
+However, Fidelity National Financial is now so dominant within the title insurance industry that any attempt to grow larger there would draw the scrutiny of regulators.
+While keeping its eye on strengthening its existing title insurance operations, the company has made some moves to diversify by buying up non-insurance related businesses.

 Mergers and Acquisitions